This is a report of the regular meeting of the Rossville Town Council on Tuesday, November 14, 2017 at 6:30 p.m. at the Rossville Town Hall.

 On call of the roll: David Severt, Jack Fingerle, and Bill Croto.

 Also present were Chad Colby, Travis Harris, Jesse Mann, Adrian Tedder, Gregg Jackson, Andrea Longenecker, Skyler Miller, Alicia Montgomery, and Sam Schiery.

 Dave Severt called the meeting to order and minutes from the previous meeting were approved as presented.

-There being no further business to come before the Council, the meeting was adjourned to the Executive Work Session.
+There being no further business to come before the Council, the meeting was adjourned to the Executive Session held following this meeting.